Walter 'Fritz' Mondale, former vice president under Jimmy Carter, dead at 93 - KTVZ

 Following the loss, he returned to practicing law and teaching at the University of Minnesota.

-Mondale’s family noted the Fair Housing Act of 1968 was among his “proudest — and hardest fought — achievements.”
+Mondale’s family noted Monday that the Fair Housing Act of 1968 had been among his “proudest — and hardest fought — achievements.”

-“In the course of his years in the U.S. Senate, he understood the sense of reckoning that this country then faced, and was committed to that work alongside Hubert Humphrey, Josie Johnson, Roy Wilkins and so many others,” the Mondale family said Monday evening.
+“In the course of his years in the U.S. Senate, he understood the sense of reckoning that this country then faced, and was committed to that work alongside Hubert Humphrey, Josie Johnson, Roy Wilkins and so many others,” the Mondale family said.

 “We are grateful that he had the opportunity to see the emergence of another generation of civil rights reckoning in the past months.”